nestjs/docs.nestjs.com/content/microservices/basics.md

 #### Overview

-In general, Nest supports several built-in transporters.
-They are based on the **request-response** and **event-based** paradigms, and a whole communication logic is hidden behind an abstraction layer.
-This makes it easy to switch between transporters without changing the line of code.
-However, the request-response paradigm doesn't make too much sense with streaming platforms supplied with log based persistence, such as [Kafka](https://docs.confluent.io/3.0.0/streams/) or [NATS streaming](https://github.com/nats-io/node-nats-streaming) as they are designed to solve a different range of issues.
-Nonetheless, they can still be used with either **event-based** (unidirectional) communication or [application context](/application-context) feature.
+Generally, Nest supports several built-in transporters which responsibility is to transfer messages between different services.
+Almost every existing transporter supports both **request-response** and **event-based** strategies.
+In order to make it easy to switch between transporters (without changing a single line of code), the communication logic is hidden behind an abstraction layer.
+Hence, if at some point you decide to switch to another message broker, the migration process should be fairly easy.

 #### Getting started

-In order to create a microservice, we use `createMicroservice()` method of the `NestFactory` class.
+In order to create a microservice, we use the `createMicroservice()` method of the `NestFactory` class.

 ```typescript
 @@filename(main)